HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## Do I need to know how to code?

+## What other types of writing jobs are available?

 ## What can engineers do to work better with tech writers?

 ## How does technical writing differ from the documentation work done by engineers?